casper-network/docs-archive/technical-framework/block-storage/sharding.md

   //`destination`.
   private function release(amount: Nat, destination: Address): Unit

+  //Only accessible via the `confirm` endpoint of the corresponding
+  //KON contract.
+Confirms a pending transfer, removing it from the staging
+  //set and burning the funds (they do not need to be locked up because they
+  //will simply be re-minted if the user transfers them back). private function confirm(confId: Array[Byte]): Unit

-  //Instructs the validators to call the `release` API on the depository
+  //Instructs the validators to call the `release` API in the parent shard
-  //in the parent shard once this transaction is finalized. function deposit(purse: P[cl], destination: Address): Unit
+  //once this transaction is finalized.
+The confirmation ID is returned as
+  //the result of this function. function deposit(
+    purse: P[cl], //purse containing funds to transfer
+    destination: Address, //address of the account in other shard to give the tokens
+    refund: URef, //pointer to contract/account where to return the funds if transaction fails
+    ttl: Time //time for the transaction to be confirmed before it is refunded ): Array[Byte]
 ```

 To clarify the details of how cross-shard transactions work, we give the